spoonapps/docs/getting_started/tour_i_-_hello_world/tour_i.md

 ```
 spoon run			# Here we tell Spoon to kick off a new container with a specified image.
-spoonbrew/scratch	# Our desired repo owner, "spoonbrew," and the repo/image name, "scratch."
+spoonbrew/clean	# Our desired repo owner, "spoonbrew," and the repo/image name, "clean."
 echo Hello World!	# Command your container to start up with "Hello World!"
 exit				# This closes your container and generates your container ID.
 25fdso88...			# This output identifies the specific container you just ran.